minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 # Introduction

-The Dutch Ministry of Health, Welfare and Sport has commissioned a project team to experiment with the technical possibilities surrounding a 'verifiable test result' that would let indiduals proof the fact that they have recently tested negative for COVID-19.
+The Dutch Ministry of Health, Welfare and Sport has commissioned a project team to experiment with the technical possibilities surrounding a 'verifiable test result' that would let indiduals prove the fact that they have recently tested negative for COVID-19.
 The name of the app has yet to be determined, for now we use the working title 'CoronaTester App'.
 This document describes the functional and technical architecture of the CoronaTester app.

 This document describes the privacy and security risks associated with the use cases for a citizen being able to prove vaccination or the veracity of a negative test result.
 This is driven by the anticipated need for a COVID-19 proof of vaccination requirement both internationally.
 Note that there is currently no national requirement for such proof.